20 Best Things to Do in Freeport, ME

 You will find all types of consumer products here.

-Bow Street Market
+Shop at Bow Street Market

 It's also a place we'd recommend for buying your picnic supplies.